Our Eight-Step Process

 Open cell spray foam insulation is made of a low-density foam that is filled with tiny, open cells.
 These cells are not completely sealed and are filled with air, which gives the foam its soft, spongy texture.

-Open cell spray foam insulation has a lower R-value than closed cell spray foam (1″ = R3.8), meaning it has lower thermal resistance and requires larger cavities to acheive the same insulation value as closed cell.
+Open cell spray foam insulation has a lower R-value than closed cell spray foam (1″ = R3.8), meaning it has lower thermal resistance and requires larger cavities to achieve the same insulation value as closed cell.

 It is also more permeable to water vapor, which means it may not be suitable for damp or humid environments.
 We also recommend that a vapor barrier primer be painted on the interior surfaces of the house (drywall) to protect the foam from moisture in the air.